release-it/release-it/CONTRIBUTING.md

 - To match the existing code styling, use `npm run format` before committing code.
 - Make sure the tests pass (run `npm test`).
 Your changes probably deserve new tests as well.
 - Remember that this project is cross-platform compatible (macOS, Windows, Linux), and that it runs in different versions of Node.
+On PR submission, [Travis CI](https://travis-ci.org/webpro/release-it) will run the tests in multiple supported platforms and Node.js versions.

 Unsure about whether you should open a pull request?
 Feel free to discuss it first in a ticket.

-[Fork](https://help.github.com/articles/fork-a-repo/) the repository, and set it up on your machine:
+[Fork](https://help.github.com/articles/fork-a-repo/) the repository to get started, and set it up on your machine:

 ```bash
 git clone https://github.com/<your-github-username>/release-it